-To sit for the Certified Sommelier examination, candidates must have passed the introductory course within three years (or five years if vouched for by a Master Sommelier by whom they’re directly mentored).
+To sit for the Certified Sommelier assessment, candidates must have passed the introductory course within three years (or five years if vouched for by a Master Sommelier by whom they’re directly mentored).
 A minimum of three years in the hospitality industry is strongly recommended.
-It’s also recommended that one year be used for study between passing the introductory level and sitting for the Certified Sommelier test.
+It’s also recommended that one year be used for study between passing the introductory level and sitting for the Certified Sommelier evaluation.

 Level 3 Sommelier: What Is an Advanced Sommelier?

 To become an Advanced Sommelier, or level 3 sommelier, candidates must attend the three-day Advanced Sommelier course.
-After that, they sit for the three-day Advanced Sommelier examination.
+After that, they sit for the three-day Advanced Sommelier assessment.

-To qualify for the course, applicants must have passed the Certified Sommelier exam, have a minimum of two years of restaurant service experience, and have not previously taken the Advanced Sommelier course.
+To qualify for the course, applicants must be a Certified Sommelier, have a minimum of two years of restaurant service experience, and have not previously taken the Advanced Sommelier course.

-The same three topics are covered during the course and exam, though in greater detail.
-The exam consists of a written theory section, a verbal tasting section, and a practical service and sales section.
+The same three topics are covered during the course, though in greater detail.
+The assessment consists of a written theory section, a verbal tasting section, and a practical service and sales section.
 To pass, a 60% on each section is needed.
-About 25–30% of all students who sit for the exam pass it.
-And if you pass it, you can sit for the Master Sommelier exam.
+About 25–30% of all students who sit for it pass it.
+And if you pass it, you can sit for the evaluation to become a Master Sommelier.

 How Many Advanced Sommeliers Are There?

-Roughly 14 students pass each Advanced Sommelier examination, and the Advanced Sommelier exam is offered three times per year.
+Roughly 14 students pass each Advanced Sommelier evaluation, and the Advanced Sommelier exam is offered three times per year.

 How did we determine this?
-We know from the Court of Master Sommeliers that roughly 25–30% of those who sit for the Advanced Sommelier exam pass it.
-We also know that 23 people passed the exam once, which turned out to be a 43% passing rate.
-That means 52 people sat for that exam, which we took 25–30% of.
+We know from the Court of Master Sommeliers that roughly 25–30% of those who sit for the Advanced Sommelier it pass it.
+We also know that 23 people passed once, which turned out to be a 43% passing rate.
+That means 52 people sat for it, which we took 25–30% of.

-And if you’re one of the lucky few, you can go on to fight the boss: the Master Sommelier exam.
+And if you’re one of the lucky few, you can go on to fight the boss: the Master Sommelier course.